It's easy, fast, and cheap to travel from Brooklyn to JFK Airport by public transportation. Just take the train from the plane!

 - New York City Subway: Once you arrive at Brooklyn's Atlantic Avenue station, you'll probably need to hop on a subway to get to wherever you are going in Brooklyn.

-How to Get from JFK to Brooklyn's Atlantic Terminal in Four Easy Steps for Under $10It’s fast and easy to get from JFK to Brooklyn’s Atlantic Avenue subway station by public transportation.
+How to Get from JFK to Brooklyn's Atlantic Terminal For Under $10It’s fast and easy to get from JFK to Brooklyn’s Atlantic Avenue subway station by public transportation.
 Conveniently, the Atlantic Avenue subway station is a huge hub, where you can easily transfer to many other New York City subways to get to just about anywhere in Brooklyn.

 - Find the AirTrain at Your Terminal.
 Every airline terminal is accessible by the Air Train.
 AirTrain makes frequent stops everywhere around the airport — including the airline terminals, parking lots, hotel shuttle areas and rental car facilities.
 It is free and operates 24 hours a day, 365 days a year.